metacpan/metacpan-cpan-extracted/distros/M/MojoX-HTTP-Async/README.md

     In comparison with "HTTP::Async", this library doesn't make a new connection on each request.

-    And in comparison with "Mojo::AsyncAwait", it's it's more intuitive how to use it, and there is no any Singleton restrictions.
+    And in comparison with "Mojo::AsyncAwait", it's more intuitive how to use it, and there is no any Singleton restrictions.

     The instance of this class can work only with one domain and scheme: either HTTP or HTTPS.